clearlinux/clear-linux-documentation/source/clear-containers.rst

 Customer Client images and workloads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Customers may utilize their own client images by instructing
+Customers may use their own client images by instructing
-the mini-OS to execute them using as the mini-OS workload.
+the mini-OS to execute them using the mini-OS workload.
 Please
 refer to the `Intel Clear Containers integration guide`_ for
 further detail.